StuartMacKay/checklisting/docs/scrapers/worldbirds.rst

 The network of databases hosted by WorldBirds covers some 28 geographical areas and countries.
-All the databases use the same version of the web application for access so the crawler should be able to download checklists from any of them.
+All the databases use the same version of the web application for access so the scraper should be able to download checklists from any of them.
 Databases it has been specifically tested with include:

 ========   ====  ===